cmorris616/qualipy/qualipy/readme.md

 QualiPy features include:
 - Exporting feature files from JIRA for progression and regression testing
 - Uploading test results to JIRA
+- Support for custom project management, authentication, and testing plugins

 Coming Soon:
 - Moving user stories based on the outcome of the tests